skilledscott/Springboard-Capstone-Production/README.md

 ## User Stories to implement

-- User should see labels over bounding boxes
+- (DONE) User should see labels over bounding boxes
-- User should be able to see which objects the model is looking for.
+- (DONE) User should be able to see which objects the model is looking for.
 - User should be able to hover over a bounding box and highlight respective label/score on the right side